Skip to Main Content

 Key takeaways

-• If the majority of your travel is within the United States, TSA PreCheck is probably the better choice for you, but if you regularly travel outside of the United States, you should consider Global Entry
+• If the majority of your travel is within the United States, TSA PreCheck is probably the better choice for you, but if you regularly travel outside of the United States, you should consider Global Entry.

-• Global Entry includes TSA PreCheck membership, but TSA PreCheck does not include Global Entry membership
+• If you travel both domestically and internationally, choose Global Entry, because Global Entry includes TSA PreCheck membership, but TSA PreCheck does not include Global Entry membership.

 If you’re a frequent flyer, you’ve probably asked yourself whether it’s worth applying for TSA PreCheck in order to skip the standard airport security lines, and if you travel internationally on a regular basis, you might wonder if it’s worth applying for Global Entry so you can access the time-saving Global Entry kiosks when you return to the U.S.